Kassel: Culture

 The first German observatory was built in Kassel in 1558, and a later version from 1714 survives as the Bellevue Palace.
 The Ottoneum, the first permanent German theatre building, was built in 1606.
 The old building is today the Natural History Museum, and the now-called Staatstheater Kassel is located in a nearby building that was constructed in the 1950s.

 Since 1927, Kassel has been home to Bärenreiter, a music publishing house distributing compositions of several critically acclaimed classical musicians.

 Since 1955 the documenta, an international exhibition of modern and contemporary art, has been held regularly in Kassel.
 The documenta now takes place every five years.
 As a result of the documenta 6 in 1977, Kassel became the first city in the world to be illuminated by laser beams at night (Laserscape, by artist Horst H. Baumann).
 This laser installation is nowadays still visible at weekends.
 Artworks from former editions of the documenta (mainly sculptures) can be found in multiple places in Kassel; among those are the "7000 Oaks", a work of land art by the German artist Joseph Beuys.
 The latest/current edition of the documenta, known as "documenta 15", ran from 18 June until 25 September 2022.

+Literature flourished in Kassel in the 19th century, when intellectuals gathered around the Brothers Grimm.
+Successful contemporary authors include Sebastian Mense ("Keilsberg") and Maria Knissel ("Letzte Meile").